trailofbits/dylint/cargo-dylint/README.md

 Dylint downloads and builds each entry, similar to how Cargo downloads and builds a dependency.
 The resulting `target/release` directories are searched for files with names of the form that Dylint recognizes (see [Library requirements] under [How Dylint works]).

-As an example, if you include the following in your workspace's `Cargo.toml` file and run `cargo dylint --all`, Dylint will run all of this repository's [example general-purpose lints], as well as the example restriction lint [`try_io_result`].
+As an example, if you include the following in your workspace's `Cargo.toml` or `dylint.toml` file and run `cargo dylint --all`, Dylint will run all of this repository's [example general-purpose lints], as well as the example restriction lint [`try_io_result`].

 ```toml
 [workspace.metadata.dylint]